mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 [^mum]: But like, I didn't call _him_ "Mum", that would be weird, in startling contrast to the rest of this story.

 He was like "oh, you just learn by trial and error".
 Exactly!
 Now that I think about it, and the whole baby analogy, that's kinda terrifying.
-Anyway good luck, I guess.
+Anyway good luck out there to all you big babies.

 ##### Publishing this blog post
 Somehow after (despite?) all that he agreed to let me publish this blog post.
 He said something like "well look Alex, I don't have a problem with it, you've alerted me to something I probably should have known about, so if you wanna \[publish\], go for it!"

 As far as responses to security issues go, this is exactly the right thing to do.
 Back at the beginning, I was kinda worried that he might misunderstand, and think I was trying to hack him or something, and that I'd be instantly slam jammed into jail.
 But now you, the person scrolling this post on your phone on a train, get to learn about security by real-world example.

 The point of this story isn't to say "wow Tony Abbott got hacked, what a dummy".
 The point is that if it can happen someone famous, it can happen to anyone.

+Anyway that's why I vote right wing now baybeeeee

 - ☑️ figure out whether i have done a crime
 - ☑️ notify someone (tony abbott?) that this happened